calvitoria/how-to-create-API/README.md

 ## how to create your own API:
 This repository was created as a free, open-source guide on how to create your own API and hosting it.
 When working on a personal project, it can be quite helpful, and you can even post it on gitHub so that others in the community can utilize it.
 Feel inspired?
-Atar this repository, so you can always come back and use it!
+Star this repository, so you can always come back and use it!

 <div>